MicrosoftDocs/cpp-docs/docs/mfc/reference/cbitmap-class.md

 ### Return Value

-If successful, a handle to the Windows GDI object represented by the `CBitmap` object; otherwise NULL.
+If successful, a handle to the Windows GDI object represented by the `CBitmap` object; otherwise `NULL`.

 ### Remarks